MailTape/MailTape-v1/_posts/2017-02-19-Requin-Chagrin.md

 musiColor: musiColor248.png
 description: >-
   This morning, juggle the calm and energetic moments thrown your way by Requin Chagrin’s eclectic selection.
-During this precisely 30-minutes selection, travel all over the world, feel both warmth and coldness and dance (alone) in your room.
+During this 30-minutes selection, travel all over the world, feel both warmth and coldness, dance (alone) in your room.
   Sunnier days don’t seem so far away now!
 guestPic: guestPic248new2.jpg
 fbPic: fbPic248.jpg
 ---